nauski/ProductAnalytics/README.md

 | 4 | total_double_matches |     1794.3     | 1191.4716981132076 | 4.597151121012482 | 0.0008045099321990458  |
 +---+----------------------+----------------+--------------------+-------------------+------------------------+
 ```
+More trips and total_matches.
+Conclusion commuting hours are busier.

 ### Task 2: Treatment vs Control (Commute Only)
 ```